 Mr. Jóse Padilha, you are a Brazilian ex-patriot, you are not a ‘brave, strong, hot, white Yankee’, but your film is still a white racist one!

-The film starts with a scene in occupied Tehran, in which cultured, refined, and gentle white Americans are “PACIFYING” savage Iranians with their machines, robots, and advanced weapons, and “blow peace and freedom abroad”.
+The film starts with a scene in occupied Tehran, in which the cultured, refined, and gentle white Americans are “PACIFYING” savage Iranians with their machines, robots, and advanced weapons, and “blow peace and freedom abroad.”

-We see Iranian civilians standing in lines to be checked (read pacified), or getting their asses and pussies checked with x-ray by American robots.
-Ironically Iranians of the capital city of Iran are wearing clothing typical of Arabs living particularly in villages and small towns of say Iraq or Yemen_ but of course who cares; they are all brown towel-head niggers.
-Then in an interior shot we see a teenager looking out of the windows looking extremely hysteric, then his worried mother sitting on a bed, protecting her 2 shy small daughters (as if her ass is glued to the bed she is sitting on, and thankfully she is not wearing a scarf inside her home _at least now Americans know a little bit about Islamic culture from Call of Duty video games!)
-Then another hysteric Iranian; supposedly the father of the family rushes in and orders the boys and the woman to sit still.
-Then we have the man and his fellow terrorists fastening their suicide vests to jump on “pacifying” machines while screaming “Ya Ali!”.
+We see Iranian civilians standing in lines to be checked (read pacified), or getting their asses and puussies checked with x-ray by American robots.
+Ironically, Iranians of the capital city of Iran are wearing clothing typical of Arabs living particularly in villages and small towns of, say, Iraq or Yemen_ but of course who cares; they are all brown towel-head niiggers.
+Then, in an interior shot, we see a teenager seeming extremely hysteric looking out of the windows.
+Then we see his worried mother sitting on a bed, protecting her 2 shy small daughters (as if her ass is glued to the bed she is sitting on).
+Thankfully she is not wearing a scarf inside her home _at least now Americans know a little bit about Islamic culture from Call of Duty video games!)
+Then another hysteric Iranian; supposedly the father of the family rushes in and orders the boy and the woman to sit still.
+Then we have the man and his fellow terrorists fastening their suicide vests to jump on “pacifying” machines while screaming “Ya Ali!”
 Seeing his father vaporizing into thin air, the teenager can’t take it anymore and rushes out holding a kitchen knife while we hear his mother screaming after him “Oh my god!
 Khak too saram!”
-(Mr. Padilha didn’t even bother to ask his ex-patriot Iranian actors living in good old America or I don’t know where to speak a decent Persian!), just to be again “pacified” into thin air by another American machine.
+(Mr. Padilha didn’t even bother to ask his ex-patriot Iranian actors living in good old America _or I don’t know where_ to speak decent Persian!), just to be, again, “pacified” into thin air by another American machine.
 Then finally we cut back to a TV studio in “the greatest country on the face of the earth” and hear the host praising the sacrifice of good Americans in “pacifying” Iranian beasts, and claiming that with the advanced robots there is no need for any human sacrifice in these battlefields.

-The film goes on to say that using robots to enforce the law is not logical because they cannot feel ‘how it is to be human’, they do not understand sacrifice, emotional bonds, and cannot differentiate between threats and just minor threats.
-That’s why the robot act is at last overruled by the Senate, as the TV host declares it hysterically, while also adding that using these robots may also be banned to fight on foreign frontiers (possibly because we watched an angry Iranian teenager holding a kitchen knife got vaporized), although if Mr. Trump be the president he is going to make sure it is happening!
-It is as if it makes a difference in the nature of “pacifying” Iranians.
+The film goes on to say that using robots to enforce the law is not logical because they cannot feel “how it is to be human,” they do not understand sacrifice, emotional bonds, and cannot differentiate between threats and just minor threats.
+That’s why the robot act is at last overruled by the Senate, as the TV host declares it hysterically, while also adding that using these robots may also be banned to fight on foreign frontiers (possibly because we watched an angry Iranian teenager holding a kitchen knife got vaporized.)
+As if it makes a difference in the nature of “pacifying” Iranians.
 In the end, we hear the praise of “America is now and will always be the greatest country on the face of the earth” and stars and striped while the screen fades to black.
-This where Jóse makes his declaration that he is not Brazilian anymore, he is a proud brave American.
+This where Jóse makes his declaration that he is not Brazilian anymore, he is a proud, brave American.